TrellixVulnTeam/swahilipython_SCMU/Doc/library/socket.rst

    :mod:`os.sendfile` and return the total number of bytes which were sent.
    *file* must be a regular file object opened in binary mode.
-If :mod:`os.sendfile` is not available (e.g. Windows) or *file* is not a regular file :meth:`send` will be used instead. *offset* tells from where to start reading the file.
+If :mod:`os.sendfile` is not available (e.g. Windows) or *file* is not a regular file :meth:`send` will be used instead. *offset* tells kutoka where to start reading the file.
 If specified, *count* is the total number of bytes to transmit as opposed to sending the file until EOF is reached.
 File position is updated on return or also in case of error in which case